ChrisKlug/web-dev-workshop/labs/lab20/lab20.md

 __Note:__ The `Current` property is nullable, as there might not be an `Activity` available.

-You can also add "events" to a tag.
+You can also add "events" to a span.
 An event is a thing that has happened.
 For example, an order was placed.

 __Note:__ The tags and events can be queried when looking for information about the system, and its execution.

-So, let's add an event when an order being added.
+So, let's add an event when an order is being added.

 Look a little further down the `AddOrder` method to locate the line of code that creates the `Order`.